Eating Sardines During Pregnancy – Is It Safe?

 Canned Sardines on crackers are a tasty snack that may be the thing to quench your hunger.
 Chop or slice them into small parts and serve them over a bed of lettuce leaves with shredded carrots on top for an added nutritious boost.
 You may use Worcestershire sauce or spicy sauce for a little more heat.

 Freshly purchased sardines must be properly cooked before consumption.
-Grilled with sea salt, parsley, lemon juice, and a touch of chili powder, they’re a great side dish as a snack or as part of a bigger meal, such as with pasta or couscous, depending on your preference.
+Grilled with sea salt, parsley, lemon juice, and chilli powder, they’re a great side dish as a snack or as part of a bigger meal, such as with pasta or couscous, depending on your preference.

 3. In the Salad

-Sardines are an excellent method to boost the protein content of a salad.
-Filling and protein-packed salad made with canned sardines, cubed vegetables, and a dressing made with Greek yogurt and mayonnaise.
+Sardines are an excellent method for boosting a salad’s protein content.
+This filling and protein-packed salad are made with canned sardines, cubed vegetables, and a dressing made with Greek yogurt and mayonnaise.

 Precautions for Having Sardines in Pregnancy

 While Sardines may be beneficial, you still need to exercise caution when consuming them during pregnancy.
-It is recommended not to consume fish more than twice a week.
-Here are some things you need to take precaution against:
+It is recommended to consume fish at most twice a week.
+Here are some things you need to take precautions against:

 1. Listeriosis

-Listeriosis is a condition caused by a bacterium resistant to antibiotics and may be found in soil, plants, and water.
-You should avoid eating high-risk meals and adhere to a set of guidelines while preparing and handling food to keep yourself safe.
+Listeriosis is caused by a bacterium resistant to antibiotics and may be found in soil, plants, and water.
+You should avoid eating high-risk meals and adhere to guidelines while preparing and handling food to keep yourself safe (6).
 The infection may then be passed on to the baby, resulting in an early birth or a miscarriage in the mother.
 Listeria is a bacteria that can only be destroyed by heat and pasteurization.
-You keep yourself safe from listeriosis, be sure to prepare your meals and avoid consuming dangerous items thoroughly.
+You keep yourself safe from listeriosis, so prepare your meals and avoid consuming dangerous items thoroughly.

 2. Toxoplasmosis

 Toxoplasmosis is a disease that is caused by a parasite that may be found in soil or meat.
-Human contamination may occur in three ways: consuming undercooked meat or fish, consuming food contaminated with cat feces (such as raw vegetables), and consuming food contaminated with cat feces.
+Human contamination may occur in two ways: consuming undercooked meat or fish and food contaminated with cat faeces (5).
 Pregnant women should follow the following recommendations to prevent contracting toxoplasmosis.
-When working with raw meat, dirt, or raw veggies, it is very important to wash your hands often.
+When working with raw meat, dirt, or raw veggies, it is essential to wash your hands often.
 If you come into contact with raw meat, avoid rubbing your eyes.
 Consume well-cooked meats and seafood, and thoroughly wash fruits and vegetables before consuming them.

 FAQs

-Raw fish is strictly prohibited during pregnancy.
-Sardine consumption is not recommended during pregnancy.
+Raw fish is strictly prohibited during pregnancy, and sardine consumption is not recommended.
 Bacteria such as listeriosis or toxoplasmosis may be present in raw fish.
 Listeriosis is caused by bacteria, whereas parasites cause toxoplasmosis.
-They may be transmitted during pregnancy or delivery from mother to fetus.
+These infections may be transmitted during pregnancy or delivery from mother to fetus.
 If the fish is not cooked properly, the microorganisms remain.
-It is contagious and may be passed on to your kid.
+They are contagious and may be passed on to your kid.
 Therefore, to minimize concerns, avoid raw sardines. tartars, carpaccio, Sushi, sashimi, and ceviche are all included in this category.

 As with raw fish, pregnant women should avoid smoked sardines at all costs.
 Raw and smoked fish may have the same bacterium.
 Toxoplasmosis and Listeria are examples of foodborne infections.

-A pregnant lady will be allowed to consume the frozen fish since it is safe to do so.
+A pregnant lady can consume frozen fish since it is safe.
 It is your responsibility to ensure that the cold chain has been maintained.
 It is possible to consume sardines when pregnant if you freeze them at home before consumption.
-Check to ensure that the freezer’s temperature is far below -0.4°F/-18°C before using it.
+Ensure that the freezer’s temperature is below -0.4°F/-18°C before using it.

-Sardines and other canned fish are generally considered safe to consume during pregnancy since the canning process warms items to a certain temperature to make the fish commercially acceptable.
-As long as your fish is not expired and has been properly kept, you don’t have to be concerned about germs or mold contaminating it.
+Canned sardines during pregnancy are generally considered safe since the canning process warms items to a certain temperature to make the fish commercially acceptable.
+As long as the fish is not expired and properly kept, germs or mould don’t contaminate it.

-The temperature of steam cooking is often greater than 158°F/70°C, the recommended temperature for sardine steam cooking.
+Steam cooking is often more than 158°F/70°C, the recommended temperature for sardine steam cooking.
 As a result, you will be permitted to consume sardines that have been cooked while pregnant.

-In the first trimester, many women are concerned about miscarriage, and, understandably, you’d want to be extra mindful of what you’re eating at this time.
-On the other hand, Sardines are low-risk fish to consume throughout pregnancy.
+In the first trimester, many women are concerned about miscarriage, and understandably, you’d want to be extra mindful of what you’re eating at this time.
+On the other hand, Sardines are low-risk fish that can be consumed throughout pregnancy.
 They are packed with nutritional advantages for both you and your developing baby.
-While nausea and morning sickness may cause you to lose your appetite during the first trimester, it’s critical to consume 70 to 100 grams of protein per day to keep both you and your baby healthy.
-The current protein serving recommendations may be too low, so make sure to include protein with most of your meals during this time.
+While nausea and morning sickness may cause you to lose your appetite during the first trimester, consuming 70 to 100 grams of protein per day is critical to keep you and your baby healthy.
+The current protein serving recommendations may need to be higher, so include protein with most of your meals during this time.

 Also Read: